 Symptoms of Fungal Infection in Cats

 Symptoms are often determined by the type of fungal infection a cat has.
-These are common symptoms our vets typically see in cats with the types of infections listed above:
+Below are some of the symptoms of fungal infections commonly seen by vets:

 - Loss of appetite